bridgedb/BridgeDb/README.md

 mvn clean install
 ```

-You can find the libraries in the folder called "target" (used to be called "dist" in ant).
+You can find the libraries in the folder called "target", in each sublibrary folder (used to be called "dist" in ant).

 If you want to ignore failing tests, e.g. because you are not online,
 add this option: -Dmaven.test.failure.ignore=true.
 Furthermore,